rednafi/rednafi.com/content/go/test_state_not_interactions.md

 > _By far the most important way to ensure this is to write tests that invoke the system
 > being tested in the same way its users would; that is, make calls against its public API
 > rather than its implementation details.
-If tests work the same way as the system’s users,
+If tests work the same way as the system's users,
 > by definition, change that breaks a test might also break a user._

 I think the first step in the right direction is to accept that LLMs can't substitute for